-When considering whether, or how, to use Critical Yields it is worth exploring other ways of identifying a draw down income’s sustainability.
-Examples of alternatives might include using a cash flow modelling tool or by identifying and commenting on the number of years before the pension fund is likely to be exhausted.
+When considering whether, or how, to use Critical Yields it is worth exploring other ways of identifying a draw-down income’s sustainability.
+Examples of alternatives might include using a cash flow modelling tool or identifying and commenting on the number of years before the pension fund is likely to be exhausted.

 Overall, for any pension scheme, income stability is key.
 For clients to achieve this, whether through a Personal Pension or Defined Benefit Pension Scheme, requires professional analysis including a Critical Yield calculation.

 And this is where the expertise, knowledge, technology, performance and resource of a great and appropriately qualified and experienced financial adviser comes into play.